Formal name: People\'s Republic of Bangladesh

 Cyclone Aila (May 2009)

 Cyclone Aila hit the Bangladesh on Monday 25 May 2009 and has produced substantial damage across areas of southern Bangladesh.
-It caused 190 immediate deaths, injuries to 7,103 people and more than 500,000 people to become homeless.
-The total damage was US$1.7 billion.
+It caused 190 people dead and 3,935,341 people affected.
+The total damage was USD270 million.

 Cyclone Sidr (November 2007)